CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 Specifications

 There are three classes in this project.
-The class Region has a member variable of type Crop.
-The class Irrigator has a member of class Region.
+The class Shop has a member variable of type Order.
+The class Shop has a member of class Shop.

 The implementation of this class is provided to you.
 You are not allowed to modify the class.
-This class stores the following information about a crop:
+This class stores the following information about an order:

 Priority Functions

-A priority function is a user defined function that can use the information in the class Crop to determine a priority value for a crop.
+A priority function is a user defined function that can use the information in the class Order to determine a priority value for an order.
 Two example functions are provided in the driver.cpp file.
-In fact, different plants may have different criteria for this purpose.
 The ability of using different functions allows us to adapt to different priority algorithms.
 The heap can accept a prioritization function.
 This is accomplished by passing a function pointer to the constructor.
-The function pointer is the address of a function that will be used to compute the priority for crops.
-The function must take an Crop object as input and must return an integer priority value.
-A typedef for the function pointer is provided for you in the header file:
+The function pointer is the address of a function that will be used to compute the priority.
+The function must take an object as input and must return an integer priority value.
+A typedef for the function pointer is provided in the header file:

-This says that prifn_t is a pointer to a function that takes a Crop& argument.
+This says that prifn_t is a pointer to a function that takes an Order& argument.

 This function determines a priority value for the argument and returns the priority value.
-The algorithm in this function uses the information in the Crop class.
+The algorithm in this function uses the information in the Order class.
 In this algorithm a greater value means a higher priority.
 To use this function we need to build a max-heap.
-If the function cannot calculate a valid priority value it returns zero.

 Note: The implementation of this function is provided to you.
 You do not need to modify it.

 This function returns the priority value for the argument and returns the priority value.
-The algorithm in this function uses the information in the Crop class.
+The algorithm in this function uses the information in the Order class.
 In this algorithm a smaller value means a higher priority.
 To use this function we need to build a min-heap.
-If the function cannot calculate a valid priority value it returns zero.

 Note: The implementation of this function is provided to you.
 You do not need to modify it.